 Editorial guidelines and compliance

 All images supplied to the BBC must be factually representative of the editorial content of the programme they have been taken for.
-They must also abide by the BBC Editorial Policy guidelines.
-No images can be released to publicise the programme without written consent from the BBC Executive.
+They must also abide by the BBC Editorial policy guidelines including specific guidelines around depicting children.
+No images can be released to publicise the programme without written consent from the BBC executive.

 Productions must deliver at least: